MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/enable-the-report-phish-add-in.md

 Microsoft uses these submissions to improve the effectiveness of email protection technologies.
 For example, suppose that people are reporting many messages using the Report Phishing add-in.
 This information surfaces in the [Security Dashboard](security-dashboard.md) and other reports.
 Your organization's security team can use this information as an indication that anti-phishing policies might need to be updated.

 You can install either the Report Message or Report Phishing add-in.
-If you want your users to report both spam and phishing messages,deploy, the Report Message add-in.
-For more information, see [Enable the report message add-in](enable-the-report-message-add-in.md).
-If you prefer your users to report only phishing messages, deploy the Report Phishing add-in in your organization.
+If you want your users to report both spam and phishing messages, deploy the Report Message add-in in your organization.
+See [Enable the report message add-in](enable-the-report-message-add-in.md).

+The Report Phishing add-in provides the option to report only phishing messages.
 To get started with the Report Phishing add-in, see the [What do you need to know before you begin](#what-do-you-need-to-know-before-you-begin) section in this article.

 Admins can enable the Report Phishing add-in for the organization, and individual users can install it for themselves.